chunkifydev/cli/README.md

 3. After authentication, the CLI will prompt you to select your project.

-Another way to authenticate is to setup environment variables:
+Another way to authenticate is to setup environment variables with your project token:

 ```bash
 export CHUNKIFY_PROJECT_TOKEN=sk_project_token
 ```

-## Usage
+## Quick Start with Chunkify

 You can use the chunkify CLI to transcode a local video, a URL, or a source ID if it was already uploaded to Chunkify.

+### Transcode a video

 ```
 chunkify -i video.mp4 -o video_1080p.mp4 -f mp4/h264 -s 1920x1080 --crf 21